-A page with garbled text and RSS markup is not all that user-friendly.
+A page with garbled text and RSS markup isn’t all that user-friendly.
 Lets look at how we can improve on an RSS file’s presentation of itself to new users to help grow subscription numbers.

 RSS can be difficult to wrap one’s head around.
 All you see is some garbled text and code after clicking an interesting orange button that encourages you to subscribe to a site you like.
 A potential subscriber is likely to think “Well, that didn’t work” and move on to something else.
 The only thing the site will have achieved is to have trained that user to never click on any orange buttons called “RSS” ever again.

 Is there something better?
 You may think the standard is broken or that the web browsers — except Firefox, Internet Explorer, and Safari — are not doing enough to help with the presentation of RSS files opened by unsuspecting users.
 As RSS files are, although by chance, XML-like they can be transformed using a stylesheet.
 To put it briefly, a XML transformation takes one XML document and repurposes the data into another XML document using an XML stylesheet (XSL).
 Thus achieving a format conversion on the fly right in the user’s browser.
 A XML format browsers quite happily accept and present is, of course, XHTML, the unloved and under-appreciated half-brother of HTML.

 Take a look at this blog’s RSS feed.
-You will notice that there is a nice explanatory text describing what you are looking at, how to use the RSS feed, and how to get started with subscribing to RSS feeds.
+You will notice that there’s a nice explanatory text describing what you are looking at, how to use the RSS feed, and how to get started with subscribing to RSS feeds.
 For users who do know what RSS is who may be confused by the lack of garbage RSS-like output, the RSS file’s address is also displayed on the page.
 You can also see the actual content of the feed, so that the page is useful even if you did not want to subscribe to it.
-This page is an RSS file even though it is presented as a formatted webpage.
+This page is an RSS file even though it’s presented as a formatted webpage.

 The only difference from a regular RSS file is this one line after the XML declaration: